Legal Help for People Seriously Injured in Motorcycle Accidents

 No matter what kind of degloving a person suffers, the consequences can be disastrous.
-If you or a loved one suffered a degloving injury, it’s important to get the compensation you deserve.
+If you or a loved one suffered a degloving injury caused by someone else, it’s important to get the compensation you deserve.

 Whether the injuries came from a motorcycle crash, car collision, or other event, it’s possible someone else’s negligence caused your pain and suffering.
-You are not powerless – call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss what happened and learn about your options.
+You are not powerless – call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to discuss what happened and learn about your options.

 Degloving injuries, sometimes referred to as avulsion injuries, occur when the top layers of skin are ripped away from the tissue underneath, such as muscle, bone, and connective tissue.
 In other words, the skin is removed from the body.
 The name stems from the image of removing a glove from your hand, as the skin is removed from the tissue beneath it.

 There are two main types of degloving injuries:

 - Open Degloving: When the skin is completely severed from an area of the body and removed.
 It might still be connected in one spot, but it has been shed from the exposed area of the injury.
 Serious blood loss and trauma result from these types of injuries.

 - Closed Degloving: When the skin is severed from an area but remains attached.
 A force separates the skin from deeper tissue, but does not remove it from the area.
 Such injuries can be difficult to detect, and treatment for them is often delayed.